Betsy Martin: Career

 Martin left NBC News in 2014, and until 2016 was a Contributing Editor for Washington MORE Magazine where she interviewed female political leaders about policy issues, women's empowerment and leadership skills.
 Some of her notable interviews included Condoleezza Rice (April 2015), Nikki Haley (October 2015), and Samantha Power (February 2016).

 In 2016 Martin was a Contributor for Bloomberg Politics.
 Notably, in 2016 she was the Co-host for Bloomberg News’ “Masters in Politics” Podcast.
 This political podcast featured interviews and discussions with presidential candidates, government officials, and key strategists.
 Some of her prominent interviews were: Ted Cruz, Jeb Bush, Lindsey Graham, Sean Spicer, and Trevor Noah.

 Additionally, Martin has traveled extensively on behalf of the State Department's Bureau of International Information Programs, speaking to foreign journalists, students and political/civic organizations as an independent expert on United States elections, women in politics, and women in media.
 In 2016 she was a guest speaker for this program in Cambodia where she addressed the 2016 U.S. Presidential Campaign/Women in U.S. Politics and in 2018 she was a guest speaker for the program in Canada where she discussed the Media Influence and the U.S. Midterms on behalf of the Department of State.

-Martin is currently the Executive Director of the Women and Politics Institute at American University.
+Martin is currently the executive director of the Women and Politics Institute at American University.
 Here she is also the Executive in Residence for the School of Public Affairs where she teaches courses on political communication.
 She also teaches media skills for the SPA Analytics and Management Institute.
+In 2025, Martin was a fellow at the USC Center for the Political Future.